AgyLuczak/MUM-S-TO-DO-LIST/README.md

 </br>

+- **CRUD Functionality**

+The application offers comprehensive CRUD (Create, Read, Update, Delete) functionality, enabling users to manage their to-do items and categories effectively.
+Users can create, view, edit and delete list items and categories.

 - **My List Page**

 The My List page serves as the primary interface for users to interact with their tasks.
 It is designed to offer a personalized and intuitive user experience where users can view, manage, and organize their to-do list efficiently.